 Since the Middle Ages, this riverside quarter has been the center of artistic and intellectual life in Paris.
 Dominated by the infamous University of the Sorbonne, it acquired its name from early Latin-speaking students.
 The area has long been associated with a bohemian way of life and has a history of political unrest.
 In 1871, the Place St-Michel became the center of the Paris Commune and in May 1968 it was a major site of the student uprisings.
 Today its beautiful streets are full of enticing restaurants, but its infamy lives on.

 A definite highlight of any trip to Paris, the Louvre contains one of the world’s most important art collections and has a history dating back to medieval times.
 First built as a fortress in 1190 by King Auguste, it lost its dungeon and keep in the reign of Francois I, who commissioned a Renaissance-style building.
 It was first opened as a museum in 1793 under the first Republic and houses such famous paintings as the Mona Lisa.

-Built for the Universal Exhibition of 1889, and to commemorate the centennial of the Revolution, the 324 metre Eiffel Towers was meant to be a contemporary addition to the Paris Skyline.
+Built for the Universal Exhibition of 1889, and to commemorate the centennial of the Revolution, the 324 meter Eiffel Towers was meant to be a contemporary addition to the Paris Skyline.
 Nothing symbolizes Paris to tourists more than the Eiffel Tower and it should not be missed.
-It was the world’s tallest building until 1931, when New York’s Empire State Building was completed.
+It was the world’s tallest building until 1931 when New York’s Empire State Building was completed.